 Step 8: Become grumpy and mean to everyone around you.
 Writing a full proposal is time and energy consuming, with the detailed budget and attachments.
 And the annoying questions that are basically identical and you’re like, “WTF, I just answered that!”
 As the deadline approaches, you may become more and more irritable, furrowing your eyebrows all the time and snapping at people.
 This is a normal part of the process.
 Channel it.
 As Emperor Palpatine says, “Good.
 Use your aggressive feelings.
 Let the hate flow through you…”

 Step 9: Proofread and double check everything.
 If you have time, ask an experienced colleague to look through your work.
 Check to make sure you have done things EXACTLY as the foundation’s guidelines suggest.
 Did you answer every part of every question?
 Did you name your files as they instructed?
 Did you use the right font size, line spacing, margins?
-Resist the urge to include stuff—brochures, pictures of bright-eyed children—no one asked for.
+Resist the urge to include stuff—brochures, pictures of bright-eyed children, a lock of your hair—no one asked for.
 OMG, did you get the letters of support?!!

 Step 9B: Frantically scramble for letters of support.
+If they are needed.
 Call up people who would write you a letter of support and desperately plea with them to sign a letter for you if you email it to them within the hour.
-Write draft letters of support for your colleages to sign and email them off to get signed, scanned, and emailed back to you.
+Write draft letters of support for your colleagues to sign and email them off to get signed, scanned, and emailed back to you.
 Feel terrible about yourself.
 Frantically refresh your email every five minutes until the letters are in.
+Gosh, you are a horrible, no-good person!
+Why did your organization hire you?!

 Step 10: Submit the proposal.
 Do not wait until the last minute.
 One great org I know missed the deadline by literally 20 seconds and was rejected.
 If you are submitting online, give yourself at least thirty minutes; an hour is better.
 That way, if your computer freezes or something, you may be able to troubleshoot.
 If you are hand delivering, get a buddy so that one of you can drive around the block while the other runs up.
 Do this with at least an hour to spare.
 Then, go get a beer to celebrate how awesome you are.

 Step 11 (optional): Apologize to everyone around you.
-You have been a jerk while working on this grant, and you probably haven’t flossed for a week.
+You have been a jerk while working on this grant, and you probably haven’t flossed or showered for a week.

 There you go, that’s how you write a grant.
 If you are lucky, you will move forward to the site visit, so read “How to charm your program officer and have the best site visit ever.”
 If you do get the grant, be sure to call/email your program officers to thank them profusely.
 If you don’t get it, call/email to get feedback and then take the rest of the day off to cry in a corner and watch five episodes of 30 Rock or Arrested Development to cheer yourself up, then start at Step 1.